I Found Kittens! Now What???

 Are their surroundings safe and free from traffic?

-Do the kittens appear healthy and warm?
+- Do the kittens appear healthy and warm?

-If the answers to these questions are ‘yes,’ their mother is likely around and is taking great care of them.
-Mama cats frequently leave their kittens in a safe place while out hunting for food.
-If you do not see a mother nearby, keep and eye on the kittens from a distance for several hours to see if their mother returns.
-Mom may be too nervous to approach with you close by, so ensure that you are watching the kittens from a distance.
 If the mother returns to her healthy and safe kittens, they should stay where they are.
 Provide food, water, and shelter for the family.
 When the kittens are about eight weeks old, the entire family can begin the Trap-Neuter-Return (TNR) process.
 Call us at Saving Grace to learn more.